 Marriage Transformation (1 Peter 3:1-7)

 At first glance, the passage that we just read has absolutely no application to anyone sitting here.
 The apostle Peter was writing to address Christians in circumstances that no longer exist, at least not here.
-He was actually writing to address the intersection of two circumstances, and my guess is that nobody here lives at this same intersection.
+He was writing to discuss two circumstances that intersect.
+I don't think anyone here lives at this intersection.

 The first circumstance is a patriarchal society that looked down on women – a society that no longer exists.
 In Peter's day, women were classed with slaves as inferior beings.
 Wives were expected to follow their husband's religions, whatever they may be.
 A husband could legally throw out babies that he didn't want to keep, visit a prostitute, and generally make his life miserable for his wife if he chose to.
 He wasn't allowed to beat her, but there's no doubt that it was a man's world.